William Smith (Virginia governor)

-Early and family life
+Early life and education

-Smith was born in Marengo, (then Richmond County, Virginia now King George County, Virginia) to Mary Waugh Smith (1775-1811) (born at "Mt.
-Eccentric" in Fauquier County) and her cousin and husband Caleb Smith (1761-1814).
-His maternal grandfather (also William Smith, served in the local militia and was wounded in Lord Dunmore's War.
-His paternal grandfather Thomas Smith (1739-1801) had fought in the American Revolutionary War (and overwintered at Valley Forge, Pennsylvania).
+Smith was born in Marengo, then Richmond County, Virginia, now King George County, Virginia, to Mary Waugh Smith (born at "Mt.
+Eccentric" in Fauquier County) and her cousin and husband Caleb Smith.
+His maternal grandfather (also William Smith) served in the local militia and was wounded in Lord Dunmore's War.
+His paternal grandfather Thomas Smith fought in the American Revolutionary War (and overwintered at Valley Forge, Pennsylvania).
 His uncle Col. Austin Smith served in the War of 1812 and then represented King George County in the Virginia House of Delegates in 1814, 1821, and 1822.
 His mother's Doniphan ancestor had emigrated before 1663, and their joint ancestor, British naval officer Sir Sydney Smith emigrated circa 1720.
 The future governor had either six or seven siblings, including Rev. Thomas Smith (1799-1847), who was a minister at Smithfield, Virginia and later Parkersburg, West Virginia, and James Madison Smith (1808-1853).
-Billie Smith attended private school in Virginia and Plainfield Academy in Connecticut, then returned to Virginia to read law.
+Billie Smith attended private school in Fredericksburg, Virginia and Plainfield Academy in Plainfield, Connecticut, then returned to Virginia to read law.